bens/gweb/README.md

 The tool is stable: it was used internally for several years with issues fixed as they arose.
 Future improvements are mostly extensions or changes in direction, for example, exposing it as a library to make it easier to build custom literate programming tools, similar to [XMonad](http://xmonad.org).

-The code is well tested with golden tests, with property tests for one finicky feature too.
+The code is pretty well covered with golden tests.
 Diagram integrations can cause test failures when tools (like GraphViz) include version comments in their output; stripping those comments would make the tests more reliable.

 # Roadmap
 ## Multi-document projects